Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GT 340 1GB should be quite a bit faster than the Radeon HD 6570 (OEM) 1GB overall. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GT 340 1GB should perform quite a bit faster than the Radeon HD 6570 (OEM) 1GB in general. (explain)

-Texel RateThe GeForce GT 340 1GB is a bit (approximately 13%) better at texture filtering than the Radeon HD 6570 (OEM) 1GB. (explain)
+Texel RateThe GeForce GT 340 1GB is a bit (about 13%) faster with regards to anisotropic filtering than the Radeon HD 6570 (OEM) 1GB. (explain)

-Pixel RateIf using high levels of AA is important to you, then the Radeon HD 6570 (OEM) 1GB is superior to the GeForce GT 340 1GB, though not by far. (explain)
+Pixel RateIf using high levels of AA is important to you, then the Radeon HD 6570 (OEM) 1GB is the winner, though not by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison